Distinguished Professor Jodi Nunnari Joins European Molecular Biology Organization as Newly Elected Member

 Nunnari joins 52 new members and 11 new associate members.
 The newly elected members, 44 percent of who are women, are from 25 different countries.

-You can learn more about the new class of EMBO members here.
+- Learn more about the new class of EMBO members